 Did you know?

-A lightning strike can increase the temperature of the surrounding air by as much as 27 700?C.
+A lightning strike can increase the temperature of the surrounding air by more than 27 000 degrees Celsius.

 The Highveld is home to the celestial theatre of spectacular thunderstorms, with flashes of lightning frequently illuminating the skies during the summer months.